Baasic/baasic-starterkit-angularjs-app-webiste/README.md

 ## Starter Kit Functionality

-This starter kit provides a blog engine, ladning page and simple plan editor.
-Initially, it shows landing page with a list of availaible plans.
+This starter kit provides a blog engine, landing page and simple plan editor.
+Initially, it shows landing page with a list of available plans.
 In blog section it shows blog posts with tags and login modules contained within a panel on the right side.
 To keep things simple, it allows you to add/edit/delete blog posts using the markdown syntax and add tags to posts.
 It is very simple to add/edit/delete plans as well.
 We deliberately removed more advanced features so the basic functionality is not obscured by them: however, future samples will include a complete content management functionality.

 This kit is based on the Baasic article data type and Dynamic Resources.
 Articles provide a standard way to gather written work for the purpose of publishing various documents, news, posts and other similar items.
 Each article has a set of properties that can be edited interactively to change their appearance and behavior.
 We can distinguish following article types:
 - Published article - a publicly available article,